History

 Architecture

-The church initially consisted of a rectangular, single nave measuring 13.4 x 5.6 meters, a lower, shorter, also rectangular chancel on the eastern side, with a size of 10 x 4.9 meters, and a southern chapel, called the southern transept in English literature, having dimensions of 4.7 x 3.3 meters.
-As the northern arm was probably not built, the whole church did not have the shape of a Latin cross.
+The church was built on a gentle slope, descending towards the coastal plain to the south.
+Initially it consisted of a rectangular aisleless nave measuring approximately 13.4 x 5.6 meters, a lower, shorter, also rectangular chancel on the eastern side, measuring 10 x 4.9 meters, and a southern chapel or transept measuring approximately 4.7 x 3.3 meters.
+Since the northern transept was probably not built, the entire church was not in the shape of a Latin cross.

 In the fourteenth century, a porch was attached to the southern wall of the nave, and in the fifteenth century northern aisle was built and a slender four-sided tower was located from the west, built on a quadrilateral plan of 5.8 x 4.3 meters.
 It became the most distinctive element of the building.
-It was crowned with a parapet mounted on corbels and perhaps already in the Middle Ages with a spire.
-On the north-west side, it was equipped with a slightly protruding staircase.
+On the ground floor it was reinforced with a batter, but without a string cornice.
+In the crown of the walls it was topped with a parapet mounted on corbels and perhaps already in the Middle Ages with a spire (wooden).
+On the north-west side it was equipped with a slightly protruding staircase.

-The original windows of the church were most likely small and medium-sized, pointedly closed, perhaps cusped or topped with trefoils, popular in the 13th and 14th centuries.
-Some of them, for example in the eastern wall, could be placed in the triads.
-The interior of a large part of the church (nave, southern chapel, porch, tower’s ground floor) had pointed barrel vaults.
+The entrance to the church was placed in a typical place, namely in the western part of the southern wall of the nave, where a pointed arch, chamfered portal was set.
+The original windows of the church were most probably small and medium-sized, with pointed arches, perhaps topped with trefoils popular in the 13th and 14th centuries.
+Some of them, for example in the eastern wall, could have been arranged in the form of a triad.
+The interior of a large part of the church (nave, southern chapel, porch, ground floor of the tower) was barrel vaulted.

 Current state